-If you are a member of the press and have questions about Asbury Methodist Village or its residents or would like a tour of the campus, please contact Eric Anderson, Director of Communications, Asbury Communities, at 301-250-2057.
+If you are a member of the press and have questions about Asbury Methodist Village or its residents or would like a tour of the campus, please contact Cathy Canning, Communications Manager, Asbury Communities, at 301-250-2103.

 1. Asbury Methodist Village is the largest continuing care retirement community in Montgomery County, Md., and the 14th largest in the United States.
 It offers adults 60 plus a vibrant retirement lifestyle paired with a secure plan for the future.

 2. Asbury Methodist Village is part of Asbury, the 15th largest not-for-profit system of continuing care retirement communities in the United States, operating eight communities in Maryland, Pennsylvania, Oklahoma and Tennessee.
 In 2015, Asbury held $88.4 million in reserves and posted net operating revenues of $189 million.

 3. Approximately 1,400 people age 60 plus live at Asbury Methodist Village.